nepalez/rspec-sqlimit/README.md

 It wraps [the answer at Stack Overflow][stack-answer] by [Ryan Bigg][ryan-bigg], which based on Active Support [Notification][notification] and [Instrumentation][instrumentation] mechanisms.

+For motivation and details see my [blog post "Fighting the Hydra of N+1 queries" in the Martian Chronicles][hydra].

 [![Gem Version][gem-badger]][gem]
 [![Build Status][travis-badger]][travis]
 [![Dependency Status][gemnasium-badger]][gemnasium]